 2. Our responsibility to our employees

-We must be fully responsible to our employees: to our technical staff, our laboratory staff, and office staff who work with us within our facility as well as to our hundreds of contract personnel and registered nurses who work off-site throughout the country.
-All of our staff must be respected as individuals and recognized for their merit.
-We must ensure that we always provide an equal opportunity for employment and development.
-The actions of our management team must be fair and ethical.
+We must be fully responsible to our employees, including our technical staff, laboratory staff, and office staff, as well as our contract personnel and registered nurses who work off-site.
+We must ensure everyone is respected for their individuality and recognized for their merit.
+We stand for equal employment opportunities and personal growth.
+Our management team is committed to fair and ethical conduct.

 3. Our responsibility to our community

 We must be responsible to our community in which we live and work.
-Our laboratory must strive to support charities and bear our fair share of taxes.
+Our laboratory must strive to support charitable causes and contribute our fair share of taxes.
 We must encourage improvements in testing technology to ensure better, faster, and more affordable services.
-Our laboratory must ensure that we are mindful in the protection of our environment in our everyday conduct through proper recycling procedures.
+We are committed to protecting our environment through appropriate recycling procedures.

 A. The Laboratory Personnel

-- Laboratory personnel should perform their professional duties in a manner consistent with current standards of good practice as outlined in the Quality Manual and Policy and Procedures Manual.
+- Laboratory personnel must uphold current standards of best practice, as outlined in our Quality Manual and Policy and Procedures Manual.

-- Laboratory personnel should strive to increase their knowledge and skill in order to provide the patient with a high level of professional service by keeping up to date with current developments in DNA testing technology, regularly attending relevant conferences, and keeping in touch with other experts in the field of DNA technology and DNA statistics.
+- Laboratory personnel should strive to increase their knowledge and skill to provide a high level of professional service.
+This includes staying current with developments in DNA testing technology, attending relevant conferences, and networking with other experts in the field of DNA technology and DNA statistics.

-- Laboratory directors must have doctoral degrees in molecular biology.
+- Laboratory directors must hold doctoral degrees in molecular biology.

-- In general, the test results should only be provided upon completion of testing.
+- In general, test results should only be provided upon completion of testing.

-- Although the majority of tests are completed in the required time frame, from time to time, special situations may arise during testing which require extra testing time.
-In the event that delays are encountered during testing due to lack of DNA on swab samples, or naturally occurring mutations in the patient’s genome, it may be necessary to conduct additional testing.
-Under such circumstances, extra time must be allowed to properly complete all necessary additional tests to generate conclusive results.
+- If delays occur due to lack of DNA on swab samples or naturally occurring mutations in the patient’s genome, additional testing may be necessary.
+In such cases, extra time must be allowed to complete all necessary additional tests to generate conclusive results.

 B. The Testing Facility

-- The laboratory must have policy manuals for users of the laboratory as well as policy manuals governing work within the laboratory.
+- The laboratory should maintain user manuals for laboratory users as well as manuals governing work within the laboratory.

 C. The Client

-- The laboratory should issue their reports only to the individuals who were pre-authorized to receive such information.
+- Test reports should only be issued to individuals who were pre-authorized to receive such information.